Selvage: Usability of the selvage

 In the decorative embellishment of garments, especially in decorative pleat or ruffles, a selvage used as a ruffle is "self-finished", that is, it does not require additional finishing work such as hem or bias tape to prevent fraying.

 Very often fabric near the selvage is unused and discarded, as it may have a different weave pattern, or may lack pile or prints that are present on the rest of the fabric, requiring that the selvage fabric be cut off or hidden in a hem.
-Since industrial loomed fabric often has selvages that are thicker than the rest of the fabric, the selvage reacts differently.
+Since industrially loomed fabric often has selvages that are thicker than the rest of the fabric, the selvage reacts differently.
 It may shrink or "pucker" during laundering and cause the rest of the object made with it to pucker also.

 Thicker selvages are also more difficult to sew through.
 Quilters especially tend to cut off the selvage right after washing the fabric and right before cutting it out and sewing it together.

 For garments, however, the selvage can be used as a structural component as there is no need to turn under that edge to prevent fraying if a selvage is used instead.
 Using the selvage eliminates unnecessary work, thus the garment article can be made faster, the finished garment is less bulky and can be stitched entirely by machine.
 This is of major benefit for the mass-produced ready-to-wear clothing of modern society.
 However, it is less used in homemade clothes because of the tendency of the selvage to pucker.